 You will need to bring to each class meeting a wifi-enabled cellphone, tablet or laptop computer that has a browser loaded on it.
 We will be using Poll Everywhere, an internet-based clicker technology for in-class practice problems we will be doing.
-It costs \$14 per year to subscribe to Poll Everywhere, but the subscription fee covers its use in all classes where the instructor has adopted it.
+The College has your subscription to Poll Everywhere covered, so you do not have to pay for it.
 Further instructions on Poll Everywhere will be provided shortly.